 The Cornell Cup Robotics project team has been a part of the Cornell Engineering community since 2010.
 Over the course of this time, the team has successfully fulfilled an educational need for a practical learning experience for students with robotics, embedded systems, and the Internet of Things.

-With a strong focus on education, Dr. Schenider's projects have included the creation of the Intel-Cornell Cup, Innovative Embedded Design National Competition; leading Cornell University Sustainable Design (CUSD); and researching the broader impacts video game creation for the NSF Expeditions in Computing Grant on Computational Sustainability.
+With a strong focus on education, Dr. Schenider's projects have included the creation of the Cornell Cup, Innovative Embedded Design National Competition; leading Cornell University Sustainable Design (CUSD); and researching the broader impacts video game creation for the NSF Expeditions in Computing Grant on Computational Sustainability.